LDMX-Software/ldmx-sw/README.md

 ```

 The detector file is located in the *Detectors* module data directory and the easiest way to access this is by setting some sym links in your current directory using `ln -s ldmx-sw/Detectors/data/ldmx-det-full-v0/*.gdml .`, and then the program should be able to find all the detector files.

+## Running the LDMX Analysis Application

+The `ldmx-app` command will run an analysis job using an input configuration file.

+Sample configuration files can be found in `Configuration/python` in the git repository.

 ## Contributing